Learning to Control Stabilization in Column Generation: RL-Guided Stabilization for Column Generation

 \paragraph{Bipartite graph representation.} Following recent work that applies Graph Neural Networks to column generation \citep{morabit2021machine,chi2022deep}, we model the RMP at iteration $t$ as an undirected bipartite graph $G_t = (\mathcal{V}_t \cup \mathcal{C}, E_t)$, where $\mathcal{V}_t$ is the set of column nodes and $\mathcal{C}$ is the set of constraint nodes; see Figure~\ref{fig:bipartite_rmp_graph} in Appendix~\ref{appendix:column feature} for an illustration.
 An edge $(v, c) \in E_t$ exists whenever the coefficient $A_{cv}$ is nonzero.
 This bipartite structure naturally reflects the column--constraint interactions in the RMP.

 Each node carries a feature vector that encodes information relevant to the stabilization decision.
-Column node features $\mathbf{x}_v$ capture the role of each variable in the current RMP, including its basis status, the number of constraints it participates in, and the reduced cost at which it was generated.
-Constraint node features $\mathbf{x}_c$ encode the corresponding dual information, including the current dual value, the right-hand side coefficient, and a measure of dual variability over recent iterations.
-The complete feature specification is provided in Table \ref{appendix:node_features} in Appendix~\ref{appendix:column feature}.
+Column node features $\mathbf{x}_v$ capture the role of each variable in the current RMP, including its basis status, the number of constraints it participates in, and its reduced cost at generation.
+Constraint node features $\mathbf{x}_c$ encode corresponding dual information, including the current dual value, the right-hand side coefficient, and a measure of dual variability over recent iterations.
+The complete feature specification is in Table~\ref{appendix:node_features} of Appendix~\ref{appendix:column feature}.

 We process the bipartite graph with a message-passing GNN consisting of $L$ layers.
 Let $\mathbf{r}_{v}^{(\ell)}$ and $\mathbf{r}_{c}^{(\ell)}$ denote the embeddings of column node $v$ and constraint node $c$ at layer $\ell$, initialized as $\mathbf{r}_{v}^{(0)} = \mathbf{x}_{v}$ and $\mathbf{r}_{c}^{(0)} = \mathbf{x}_{c}$.
 Each layer $\ell = 1, \dots, L$ performs two sequential update phases.
 In the first phase, each constraint node aggregates information from its neighboring columns.
 In the second phase, each column node aggregates information from the newly updated constraint embeddings: